1.3 PT vs PTA Scope of Practice (Critical)

 Under the supervision of a licensed PT, a PTA may:

-• Carry out the established plan of care (POC) - deliver the interventions the PT has written into the POC.
+• Carry out the established plan of care (POC) — deliver the interventions the PT documented.

-• Implement therapeutic exercise - perform and progress strengthening, ROM, flexibility, endurance, neuromuscular re-education, and gait training within the POC.
+• Implement and progress therapeutic exercise — strengthening, ROM, flexibility, endurance, neuromuscular re-education, and gait training within the POC.

-• Apply therapeutic modalities - ultrasound, electrical stimulation, thermal agents, mechanical traction, and hydrotherapy, within parameters established in the POC.
+• Apply therapeutic modalities — ultrasound, electrical stimulation, thermal agents, mechanical traction, hydrotherapy, within POC parameters.

-• Perform data collection - re-measure ROM, repeat MMT, take vital signs, observe gait, time the Timed Up and Go (TUG), and document changes against the PT's baseline.
+• Perform data collection — re-measure ROM and MMT, take vital signs, observe gait, time the Timed Up and Go (TUG), and document against the PT's baseline.

 • Provide patient and family education consistent with the POC.

-• Modify treatment within the POC - adjust exercise dose, repetitions, or modality time within the parameters the PT documented.
+• Adjust dose within the POC — change repetitions, sets, or modality time within the parameters the PT set.

-• Recognize when to stop - hold an intervention if vital signs, pain, or function falls outside parameters the PT set, and notify the PT.
+• Recognize when to stop — hold an intervention if vital signs, pain, or function fall outside the PT's parameters, then notify the PT.

 What a PTA CANNOT do